utendo/grabmii/README.md

-# nnidinfograbber
+# GrabMii!
-A tool used to get info from a NNID (Nintendo Network ID) like Display Name, Mii Hash (for WaraWara and also for mii-secure.cdn.nintendo.net)
+A Node.js web API made to get Mii informations only using a Nintendo Network ID (NNID)

 ## Usage
 **First, run `npm install` in your terminal to install all required packages**